-Measuring resource utilization using tools at the ESXi level, such as the vSphere Client, VMware Tools, esxtop, or resxtop, can avoid these problems.
+Measuring resource utilization using tools at the ESXi level (such as the vSphere Client, VMware Tools, esxtop, or resxtop) can avoid these problems.
+For information about using esxtop and resxtop see Performance Monitoring Utilities: resxtop and esxtop in vSphere Monitoring and Performance.